Scambi: Analysis

 Once having produced these thirty-two sequences, Pousseur regarded the work as complete, though with an enormous number of possible realisations—an aleatory principle which had been intended from the outset.
 Scambi is unusual for an electronic work in having a mobile structure.
 It consists of sixteen pairs of segments (called "layers" by Pousseur) that may be assembled in many different ways.
 Pousseur's original idea was to supply these layers on separate reels of tape, so that the listener could assemble his own version.
-When first created, several different versions were realized, two by Luciano Berio, one by Marc Wilkinson, and two by the composer himself—a longer one of about six-and-a-half minutes and a shorter one lasting just over four minutes.
-One of Berio's versions is shorter still at 3:25.)
+When first created, several different versions were realized: two by Berio, one by Marc Wilkinson, and two by Pousseur himself—a longer one of about six-and-a-half minutes and a shorter one lasting just over four minutes.
+One of Berio's versions is shorter still at 3:25.

 Pousseur established two principles for linking the segments together.
-The first is that there should be as complete a conformity in character as possible between the end of one segment and the beginning of the next, with the objective of accomplishing transitions as imperceptible as possible.
+The first is that there should be as complete a conformity in character as possible between the end of one segment and the beginning of the next, with the objective of accomplishing transitions as imperceptibly as possible.
 The second is that the formal course should be marked by the successive dominance of the different characters.
 The process of assembly was complicated by the fact that the sequences were not all the same length, but it was not required that all thirty-two segments necessarily appear in all versions.
 Though Pousseur followed these rules himself, he regarded them only as suggestions, and Berio and Wilkinson did not conform to them when making their versions.
 Berio's structures, for example, are marked by an even distribution of the various characters, while Wilkinson's connections emphasize effects of contrast.